deepaksood619/deepaksood619.github.io/docs/algorithms/algorithmic-complexity/turing-vs-non-turing-machine.md

 Now coming back to blockchain technologies ….

 Bitcoin developers decided to remove the feature of looping in bitcoin script to avoid any spam or network overload, hence making it turing incomplete.
 The answer to the question is as simple as that.
-Ethereum try to overcome the problem of infinite looping using a concept called “Gas”.
+Ethereum try to overcome the problem of infinite looping using a concept called "Gas".

 The reason gas is important is that it helps to ensure an appropriate fee is being paid by transactions submitted to the network.
 By requiring that a transaction pay for each operation it performs (or causes a contract to perform), we ensure that network doesn't become bogged down with performing a lot of intensive work that isn't valuable to anyone.